 There are smoke alarms within the property.
-Smoke alarms are untested and I am unable to confirm if these interlinked to comply with recently introduced legislation.
-Purchasers should satisfy themselves in this regard.
+I am advised, by the seller, smoke alarms are interlinked and comply with legislation, however, these are untested and purchasers should satisfy themselves in this regard.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.